The Faculty of Education at the University of Lethbridge offers the following course-based graduate programs in counselling psychology:

 - is completed in two years

 - is offered full-time on campus for the first year.
-The second year of program includes practicum placements which can be completed at a distance with limited on-campus requirements.
+The second year of program includes practicum placements which can be completed at a distance.

 - includes an option to complete a Thesis (recommended route for those intending to complete a PhD)